+Per Share Total

+Without Without

-Per Share Total Without Over- allotment With Over- allotment Without Over- allotment With Over- allotment Underwriting discounts and commissions paid by us \$ \$ \$ \$ Expenses payable by us The dam within a discounts and commissions would be calling stable labors
+Over- With Over- Over- With Over-

+allotment allotment allotment allotment

+Underwriting discounts and commissions paid by us \$ \$ \$ \$

+Expenses payable by us

-Underwriting discounts and commissions paid by selling stockholders Expenses payable by selling stockholders
+Underwriting discounts and commissions paid by selling stockholders

+Expenses payable by selling stockholders

 The estimated offering expenses payable by us, exclusive of the estimated underwriting discounts and commissions, are approximately \$3.5 million.
 We have agreed to reimburse the underwriters for all expenses and fees related to the review by the Financial Industry Regulatory Authority up to \$35,000.